b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/the_constitution_of_the_hummingbird_v1_04112025.md

 [10] The Hummingbird Story, You, and Positive Change - La Canada Flintridge Country Club https://lcfcountryclub.com/the-hummingbird-story-you-and-positive-change/

-There is no official "Constitution of the Hummingbird", just as their will be no official keynote oration by one bening hummingbird (who hovers) in particular; however, the term could refer to the Wangari Maathai's Hummingbird Fable, which illustrates the importance of individual contributions, or to the unique set of biological and evolutionary "rules" that govern a hummingbird's existence, such as its specialized flight, high metabolism, and co-evolution with certain flowers.
+There is no official "Constitution of the Hummingbird", just as their will be no official keynote oration by one benevolent hummingbird who, in particular, hovers; however, the term could refer to the Wangari Maathai's Hummingbird Fable, which illustrates the importance of individual contributions, or to the unique set of biological and evolutionary "rules" that govern a hummingbird's existence, such as its specialized flight, high metabolism, and co-evolution with certain flowers.

 The Hummingbird Fable